parrt/msds501/notes/planning.md

 We don't need to normalize or clean the data so we can proceed to the "process the data" operation.
 For the final "emit results" operation, we can simply say "*Print the average.*" For the average to exist, the previous step must divide the sum of the input numbers by the number of values in the list.
 We also need to avoid dividing by zero, when there are no numbers in the list.
 For that, we can use a simple conditional pseudocode statement like: "*If the count is 0, the average is 0 else compute the average as the sum divided by the count*."

 That computation implies that we need yet more previous operations, to compute the sum and count the elements in the list.
 Fortunately, we can use an accumulator pattern for both of those operations.
-Because summing and accounting only needs the list of numbers as input, there is no prior step we need to identify.
+Because summing and counting only need the list of numbers as input, there is no prior step we need to identify.
 (We already decided that the program needs to load the numbers into a list at the beginning.)
 Completely filled out, the program work plan looks like this:

 <img src=images/average-plan.png width=500>